-- January (7).
-Sets off for a short holiday with Mark Lemon and John Leech, travelling to Norwich.
-Visits Norwich Cathedral and Stanfield Hall.
-The party then depart for Yarmouth, staying two days at the Royal Hotel.
+Charles Dickens sets off for a short holiday with Mark Lemon and John Leech, travelling briefly to Norwich before staying two days at Yarmouth‘s Royal Hotel.

-- July – October.
-The Dickens family spend three months in Bonchurch, Isle of Wight.
+The Dickens family spend three months in Bonchurch, Isle of Wight, staying at Winterbourne House.

-- November (13).
-Dickens attends the execution of the Mannings at Horsemonger Lane Gaol
+Charles Dickens attends the public execution of the Mannings at Horsemonger Lane Gaol

 Death of Marc Isambard Brunel.